Web-Affan-Farooq/nextjs-uiux-hackathon/comforty/README.md

         </ul>
         <h1>Upcoming Updates:</h1>
         - The schema and query is ready to create products .
 Just add uploading script and backend route for checkout form so that the backend will get the data and create a new entry in orders.
-        - Data validation should be implemented on checkout page first and then in backend route that handles this users data
+        - Data validation should be implemented on checkout page first and then in backend route that handles this users data Using Zod
-        - Use Zod for this
-        - Create more responsive checkout section
+        Create more responsive checkout section
-        - regex
         -Attach more solid validation in payment info checkout section
 </section>
 <section>